 Students with GSI or GSSA appointments are eligible for the Parental Accommodation Period and the one-year extension to the maximum time limits to degree and candidacy for academic requirement.
 The contract between the University and the Graduate Employees Organization (GEO), however, covers the terms of employment for students with these appointments.

-Requests for extension of time limits and Parental Accommodation require full communication with advisors and graduate chairs, and must receive approval from the student's graduate program before authorization by AARD.
+Requests for extension of time limits and Parental Accommodation require full communication with advisors and graduate chairs, and must receive approval from the student’s graduate program before authorization can be finalized.
 Graduate students should initiate planning within the department, and submit a request and appropriate documentation of anticipated childbirth or adoption, well in advance of delivery or adoption.

 A student is eligible for parental accommodation of up to six weeks immediately after the birth or adoption of the child, up to eight weeks for the birth parent.
 This period is limited to six weeks, including multiple births and simultaneous adoptions of two or more children, up to eight weeks for the birth parent.
 This accommodation period begins on the actual date of childbirth or adoption.